Part-Time GCs & Startups

 An area worth pointing out is "retaining and managing outside counsel."
 This enables me to place outside legal work competently and cost-effectively, and to ensure that outside counsel meet my professional and budgetary expectations.

 Salary and Time Commitment.
-I rarely accept commitments of less than 10% of my time, but I have gone as low as 5% for clients with limited legal and regulatory needs, as is sometimes the case with SaaS companies.
+I accept time commitments as low as 5% of my time, but primarily only for fairly straight-forward early-stage SaaS companies.
 More common time commitments are 10%, 20%, or 50% of my time.
-It works well for me to have one company at 50% and several others at 10% or 20%.
+It works well for me to have one company at 40% and several others at 5%, 10%, 20% or 30%.

 And I make it clear in the template that these figures are based on a 40-hour workweek, despite the fact that I am inclined to work 60 to 80 hours per week.
 In the template, I explain the math.
 If it's a 10% commitment, that's only 4 or 5 hours a week, which is plenty for me to handle most day-to-day issues.
 A 50% commitment is 20 hours per week.

-In practice, I generally work more than the committed hours, but sometimes less.
+In practice, I generally work more than the committed hours, but occasionally less.
 It tends to work out.
-On the rare occasions where the work is consistently beyond the agreed commitment, I have gently convinced the client to amend the Offer Letter Agreement to reflect actual usage and an increased salary.
+When the work is consistently beyond the agreed commitment, I gently convince the company to amend the Offer Letter Agreement to reflect an increased commitment and an increased salary.

 Benefits.
-Change this paragraph according to your needs.
-I generally already have health benefits, so this paragraph is intended to highlight another cost advantage of the arrangement.
+Change this sentence according to your needs.
+I generally already have health benefits, so this sentence is intended to highlight another cost advantage of the arrangement.

 Equity Compensation Considerations